How to safely decorate for the holidays

-‘Tis the season to trim the tree and put up all the lights on the house.
-Be sure to watch the ladder step while you’re at it.
-Holiday decorating can be hazardous if you’re not careful.
-Help keep it fun and festive with these holiday safety tips.
+‘Tis the season to trim the tree and light the home.
+When decorating for the holidays, be mindful of how to prevent falls, fires and other home mishaps.
+Help keep it fun and festive with these holiday decorating safety tips.

-When you’re purchasing electrical products, make sure they are from trusted retailers and check whether they are to be used indoors or outdoors.
-Always inspect the lights you use to make sure the wires are intact and don’t have any loose connections.
-You’ll want to check to see if your items have been tested by recognized testing laboratories such as Underwriters Laboratories (UL).
+When purchasing electrical products, make sure they are from trusted retailers, have appropriate indoor or outdoor designations and are certified by a safety testing organization such as Underwriters Laboratories (UL).
 Before using holiday lights, inspect them to ensure there are no damaged parts or loose connections.
-A good rule of thumb is to never connect more than three strands together and to make sure you don’t overload your electrical outlets with too many decorations.
-Lastly, make sure to turn off all your decorations when you leave your house or go to sleep.
+A good rule of thumb is to never connect more than three strands together or overload your electrical outlets with too many plugs.
+Lastly, make sure to turn off all your decorations when you leave home or go to sleep.
 Consider purchasing a smart plug you can control remotely or a basic outlet timer.